Flamenco, Tango and Wine in One Night is a Carnaval del Sol event featuring performances by Vancouver flamenco and tango dancers on Granville Island.

 Flamenco, Tango and Wine in One Night

 This event is both fun and entertaining.
 The flamenco dancing is so fast, powerful and expressive!
-The tango dancing, meanwhile, is so sophisticated, cool, elegant and sexy!
+The tango dancing, meanwhile, is sophisticated, cool, elegant and sexy!

 About Flamenco Dancing